 McBurney Disability Resource Center

-Learn more about services for prospective and enrolled students with disabilities and resources for faculty and instructional staff or contact the Center at:
+Learn more about services for prospective and enrolled students, visitors, or program participants with disabilities and resources for faculty and instructional staff by contacting the McBurney Center at:

 Voice: (608) 263-2741, Text: (608) 225-7956, mcburney@studentlife.wisc.eduStudents who are also UW-Madison employees (e.g. student hourly, work study, teaching assistant) can request employee accommodations through the department in which they are employed.

-The Division of Facilities, Planning and Management addresses physical accessibility needs for the campus community.
+The Facilities Planning and Management addresses physical accessibility needs for the campus community.
 Information about accessible transportation and disabled parking, building access and accessible routes, accessibility of existing and new construction, snow removal services, the campus map and more can be found at UW-Madison Campus Accessibility Information or by contacting:

-The Center for Digital Accessibility & User Experience works with partners across the university to design a more accessible, usable digital campus.
+The Center for User Experience works with partners across the university to design a more accessible, usable digital campus.
 They are committed to helping you understand and take informed action on the needs of users.
-Check out Make it Accessible or get in touch with the Center via email at user-centered@lists.wisc.eduAcademic Research
+Check out Make it Accessible or get in touch with the Center through this Contact Form.

 Disabilities Studies Initiative